Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Sensory Modulation: Your Child’s Extreme Emotional Reaction to Unwanted Sensory Information

-We discuss sensory processing a lot at our center because it is important to understand the entire operation of this complex human process so parents, teachers and educators can be aware of where and when something is not functioning properly in the child or student.
+It is important to understand the entire operation of the complex human process so parents, teachers and educators can be aware of where and when something is not functioning properly in the child or student.
 Sensory processing involves many sequential parts, including reception, integration, modulation and responses.
 One of the integral parts of sensory processing that we sometimes overlook is modulation.

 What is Sensory Modulation?